kalliope-project/kalliope/Docs/installation/quickstart.md

 - From `/etc/kalliope/settings.yml`
 - From the default `settings.yml`.
 You can take a look into the default [`settings.yml`](../kalliope/settings.yml) file which is located in the root of the project tree.

-This a common tree of a Kalliope configuration folder:
+This is a common tree of a Kalliope configuration folder:
 ```
 kalliope_config/
 ├── brains